vercre/vc/vercre-core/README.md

 >
 > The code in this repository is experimental and under active development.
 The examples work, albeit for a narrow range of use cases, so have a play.
 We welcome feedback and contributions.

-This crate is primarily of interest to developers using any of the following crates to deliver **OpenID for Verifiable Data** solutions:
+This crate is primarily of interest to developers using any of the following crates to deliver **OpenID for Verifiable Credentials** solutions:

 - [`vercre-wallet`](../vercre-wallet/) — a library that greatly simplifies building cross-platform wallets.
 - [`vercre-vci`](../vercre-vci/) — a library for building credential issuance APIs.